tanmuhittin/laravel-google-translate/README.md

 ## todo
 * Specify target locales
 * Add option to prevent overwrite or visa versa
+* Google Translate API comes with limits.
+This package translates each item one by one.
+Find a way to bulk translate.

 ## finally
 Thank you for using laravel-google-translate :)